dixondan/UCD-ECL290-GEE/_modules/00-access-javascript.md

 ---
 # Prerequisites

-Please complete this tutorial before arriving at geohackweek.
 Use the steps below to get registered for a Google Earth Engine account and to join our shared repository.

 ### 1. Registering for a Google Earth Engine account

-  - Go the the [GEE sign up page](https://signup.earthengine.google.com/#!/) and enter > the email you want to use for your GEE account.
-A gmail is best if you have one.
+  - Go the the [GEE sign up page](https://signup.earthengine.google.com/#!/) and enter your gmail account (if not you'll need to create one).
+  - You'll see the "Welcome to Earth Engine" introduction page.
+Now you need to "Register your Cloud Project".
+  - Select Register Noncommercial then Unpaid usage -> Academia & Research -> Confirm.
   - Enter your email, your affiliation and country/region.
-Where it asks what you want to accomplish, mention you are at Geohackweek at the University of Washington.
-  - Review the terms, verify your non-robot identify and click 'Submit'.
-  - Check your email, including your spam folder, for a link from the Google Developer's Team.
-The confirmation email will have directions on how to access the Code Editor.
+  - There will be No organization.
+Create a Project-ID to whatever you like (can't change later).
+Review terms and accept.
+  - This will redirect you to the Code Editor!
+  - Now you can take the tour of the Code Editor if you want.

 Not sure if you have access?
 Use [this link](https://code.earthengine.google.com/) to check.
 If you didn't get access you will get an authorization error that says your account isn't registered.
 If you do have access, the link will open up the Javascript IDE.
 This link is your permanent portal to GEE access.